FAQ

 Call or email me and get we will get you booked in to start puppy classes.

-During Puppy Level 1 I will teach you about puppy socialization and canine enrichment.
+In Puppy Level you’ll learn about puppy socialization and canine enrichment.
 I will give you solid plans for potty training, puppy biting, and crate training.
 In addition to these concepts, we will cover how to prevent unwanted behavior like counter surfing or chewing off-limit items.
-We will also work on games and basic behaviors that you will want your pup to do, such as settling on a mat or coming when you call.
+We will also work on games and basic behaviors (foundations for life skills) that you will want your pup to do, such as settling when you need them to or coming when you call.

 Perfect Puppy Foundations is designed to help you understand your puppy, meeting their unique canine needs will go a long way towards preventing unwanted behavior.
 You will feel confident and comfortable during the early months with these new skills in place.
 Next, we start to refine behaviors with continued education and support during your pup’s adolescence.